-- 1. Remove the cap screw from the battery compartment lid and remove the lid. - 2.
-Remove the battery from the holder. - 3.
+- 1. Remove the screws from the battery compartment lid and remove the lid.
+Take care not to lose the screws - 2.
+Remove the battery from the holder and wait for 30 seconds 1 minute before installing the new battery. - 3.
 Insert the new battery according to the battery picture on the base of the battery clip. - 4.
-Secure the lid.
+Make sure that the replacement O-ring (see below) is well greased and has not been damaged.
+If there is insufficient grease or damage this will affect the seal. - 5.
+Replace battery compartment lid and secure with screw.